 The Electrical and Computer Engineering Department has a limited number of funds provided by donors to give department assistance and scholarships to incoming and current students obtaining either an electrical or computer engineering degree.

-Kepware Technologies, established in 1995, is a software development company headquartered in Portland, Maine.
-Kepware develops software solutions for the Industrial Automation Industry that help bridge the communication gap between diverse hardware and software applications.
 Kepware Technologies is proud to support Engineering education in Maine by offering three scholarships in the amount of $7,500 each awarded to students maintaining a 3.0 or better GPA.

-Fairchild Semiconductor participate in the UMaine Microelectronics Scholarship Consortium.
+Fairchild Semiconductor participates in the UMaine Microelectronics Scholarship Consortium.
 The purpose of this consortium is to increase the number of students at UMaine interested in preparing for jobs in the semiconductor industry.
 The scholarships are administered by the ECE Department but any Science or Engineering student at UMaine is eligible to apply.

 The UMaine College of Engineering offers scholarships for 2nd, 3rd, or 4th year engineering students.
 Applications are reviewed by date of submission; applications received after April 1 may not be given full consideration, depending on availability of scholarships.